 Where should I place a nursery in a small home?

-Small and tight rooms are great for nurseries.
+Tiny and tight rooms are great for nurseries.
 Keep the space clear of any unnecessary furniture that will take up floor space in a room.

-Now that you found a place for the nursery, let’s figure out what to put inside the small space.
+Now that you found a place for the nursery let’s figure out what to put inside the small space.

 What to add to a tiny nursery to stay organized?